Inclusion & Accessibility: Classroom Community Guidelines

 Introduction

 Community guidelines are agreements that set the tone for expectations.
-The agreements support community by promoting a sense of belonging, encourage participation, and support participants’ success.
+The agreements support the community by promoting a sense of belonging, encouraging participation, and support participants’ success.
 Agreements can apply to different teaching modalities of online, blended, or in-person

 Resources